Body of woman found with legs inside suitcase at Jalan Aman roadside in Sibu - Borneo Post Online

 The body, clad in a grey round neck T-shirt and polka dot long pants was discovered by passersby.

-Sibu police chief ACP Stanley Jonathan Ringgit when met at the scene, said the body was found partially stuffed inside the suitcase as she could not fit the suitcase.
+Sibu police chief ACP Stanley Jonathan Ringgit when met at the scene, said the body was found partially stuffed inside the suitcase.

 He disclosed that police suspected that the deceased may have died somewhere else and the body was dumped at the roadside of Jalan Aman here.